De-Panther/unity-webxr-export/Packages/webxr-interactions/README.md

 # WebXR Interactions

-This package adds Interaction components and samples for the WebXR Export package
+This package adds Interaction Components and Samples for the WebXR Export package

 You can [check the live demo here](https://de-panther.github.io/unity-webxr-export)